unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleState.md

 uid: Overview.Reactive.HowTos.SimpleState
 ---

-# How to create a simple state
+# How to create a simple state with a command

-In this tutorial you will learn how to create an MVUX project and basic usage of a state (`IState<T>`) and the `FeedView` control.
+In this tutorial you will learn how to create an MVUX project and basic usage of a state (`IState<T>`) and the `FeedView` control, to asynchronously load, display and manipulate data from and to an service.

- - For our data we're going to create a service that retrieves and updates a single value that determines the crowdedness of a wedding hall, via a 'remote' service.
+ - The data is provided by a service that asynchronously retrieves and updates a single value. that determines the crowdedness of a wedding hall, via a 'remote' service.
- - In this how-to you'll use an `IState<HallCrowdedness>` to asynchronously request and update this data from and to the service.
+ - A State to asynchronously request and update the data from and to the service.
- - How to display the data on the UI
- - How to use the `FeedView` control to display the data and automatically respond to the current feed status
+ - The `FeedView` control will be used to display the data and automatically respond to the current State status.
- - See how the UI changes
+ - See how MVUX generates commands and learn how to react to them in the Model.

 ## Create the Model